MISP/misp-book/managing-feeds/README.md

 If an indicator from an feed matches an indicator within a MISP event, it will show up as "Feed hits" in the event overview.
 The correlation will not show up in the correlation graph of the event.

+## Default feeds

+The MISP project supplies a list of open-source feeds.
+You can load these feed definitions by using the 'Load default feed metadata' feature on the Feeds page.
+This feature creates new feeds by importing the entries in file app/files/feed-metadata/defaults.json to the database.
+Existing feeds are not changed.
+The feature checks for duplicates using the feed URL.
+If a feed with the same URL already exists in the database, that entry is not imported.
+This ensures that local modifications such as name, distribution or enabled status are never overwritten.